Peter Tieryas: Career

-His work has appeared in literary journals including the Indiana Review, Evergreen Review, Existere, Gargoyle Magazine, Hobart (magazine), Kotaku, Kyoto Journal, New Letters, Subaru, Tor.com, and ZYZZYVA.
-His filmography includes Alice in Wonderland, Men in Black 3, Cloudy with a Chance of Meatballs 2, I Am Legend, Hotel Transylvania, and Guardians of the Galaxy.
-He has worked on games including Star Wars: Bounty Hunter, Star Wars Jedi Knight II: Jedi Outcast, Escape from Monkey Island, Gladius, and Medal of Honor: Pacific Assault.
+His literary work has appeared in literary journals including the Indiana Review, Evergreen Review, Existere, Gargoyle Magazine, Hobart (magazine), Kotaku, Kyoto Journal, New Letters, Subaru, Tor.com, and ZYZZYVA.

+His filmography includes Luca,Toy Story 4, Lou, Bao, Incredibles 2, Cars 3, Alice in Wonderland, Good Dinosaur, Lightyear, Men in Black 3, Cloudy with a Chance of Meatballs 1 and 2, I Am Legend, Hotel Transylvania, and Guardians of the Galaxy.

+He has worked on games including Star Wars: Bounty Hunter, Star Wars Jedi Knight II: Jedi Outcast, Escape from Monkey Island, Gladius, Lair, and Medal of Honor: Pacific Assault.

+Tieryas has written, edited, or contributed to the game scenarios for Touch Detective 3 + The Complete Case Files, Cats Away, Cramped Room of Death, IRA, and Dungreed.

+His work on Terry in Soul won the 19th Annual VES Award for Outstanding Animated Character in an Animated Feature.
+He was nominated for the 8th Annual VES Award for Outstanding Animated Character in a Live Action Feature Motion Picture for his work on G-Force.